 I never had a job at a law firm.
 My first job, in 2006, after law school was representing Guantanamo detainees.
-I knew that that was what I wanted to do: work for a not-profit, find the detainees, represent the detainees.
+I knew that that was what I wanted to do: work for a non-profit, find the detainees, and represent the detainees.
 There was some guy in London who had started a not-for-profit [Reprieve], and I just phoned him up and said: “I hear you’re representing the detainees.
 If I can get a fellowship, can I come and do it?”
 And that was it!

 Growing up, did you know from an early age that you wanted to become a lawyer?

 I don’t know if I knew… I always had a deep and instinctive dislike of things that seemed unjust and unfair.
-I also came from an environment—not in my household but in my wider community, I guess you would call it Trumpville now—in which I saw a reluctance to ask questions about the structures of power in our society, and a suspicion of anybody who asks questions about authority.
+I also came from an environment—not in my household but in my wider community, I guess you would call it Trumpville now—in which I saw a reluctance to ask questions about the structures of power in our society, and suspicion of anybody who asks questions about authority.
 I was different, I was lucky, because I was raised by two scientists and was always taught to ask questions.

 What was a foundational moment for you as a lawyer?
 What convinced you to go down the path of human rights?

 Most of my political and working life was basically formed in university by what I saw as the overbearing, racist, and disastrous response to the September 11 attacks.
-The foundational moment to me as a lawyer during uni was when I first saw a detainee in an orange suit on a gurney after September 11.
+The foundational moment for me as a lawyer during uni was when I first saw a detainee in an orange suit on a gurney after September 11.
 I thought, how is this possible compared with what we say our values are as Americans?

 When did you decide to end your work with detainees and switch to tech?

 Leaving is about your personal responsibility and the people who you represent.
 By 2016 I knew that I wanted to move on [from Reprieve], but I also had one last case, like a person in a bad detective movie.
 This had to do with a Libyan family who had been kidnapped and sent to be tortured.
-We won that case in May 2018, and [then prime minister] Theresa May apologised for the UK’s role in kidnapping the family.
+We won that case in May 2018, and [then prime minister] Theresa May apologized for the UK’s role in kidnapping the family.
 Then I finally cut the cord and left.